 - Ovens and beans can vary some.
 Go by color.

 Originally Published July 8, 2012.
-Updated with expanded information and options along with refreshed photos.
+Updated with expanded options, refreshed photos, and a table of contents to help navigation.